ravikanagpal/STAT-541-Text-Entailment/README.md

 ### Description about the Dataset:

 For our task, we have used the Stanford Natural Language Inference (SNLI) corpus, which is a collection of 570k human-written English sentence pairs manually labeled for balanced classification with the labels entailment, contradiction, and neutral.
 Each entry in the dataset is a pair of hypothesis and baseline with gold-label, and the parse structure of sentences in Penn Treebank format.
-There are 549,367 training pairs, 9842 development, 9824 test pairs.
+There are 550152 training pairs, 10000 validation and 10000 test pairs.

 This complete dataset for the task can be downloaded from [this website](https://nlp.stanford.edu/projects/snli/).